Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 # This project is about creating Lithuania market statistics ETP pipeline with GCP Dataflow.

-# About project:
+# About pipeline:
-Created simple data pipeline which:
-- parse all valid ids for data
+- parse all valid ids for data from Lithuania Statistics department
+- filter out which are not updatable any more and leave later than 2022-01-01
-- from Lithuania Statistics portal via API download population data of Lithuania (Monthly)
+- from Lithuania Statistics via API download all data
-- stores it in GCS Buckets
+- stores .xml files in GCS Buckets by data group for futher use cases
-- visualize data in Looker dashboard

 # API source / info:
 https://osp.stat.gov.lt/web/guest/rdb-rest